 Markdown To Ipynb

-or via a list in a configuration file, say mycfg.py
+or via a list in a configuration file, say mycfg.py, containing the text:

 and using the command: